- Photos & Map

 Safety guidelines

-Use of the snowshoe trails and the information on this website is at hikers’ own risk.
-Local conditions may entail changes to routes.
-Valais/Wallis Promotion accepts no liability for the accuracy and completeness of information on this website.
+Use of the snowshoe routes and information on this website is at your own risk.
+Conditions on site may cause changes to the route.
+Valais/Wallis Promotion assumes no responsibility for the accuracy and completeness of the information on this website.

-- Bring a map.
-Download full description of this route including large-scale map by clicking on “Print” icon, top right of this page.
+- Carry a map with you.
+Download the complete description of the hiking trail with a large-scale map by clicking on "Print" at the top right of the page.

-- Use marked trails only, and observe all signposting – for your own safety, to safeguard grazing animals and to avoid disturbing wildlife.
+- Use only marked trails and observe all signs and instructions – for your own safety, to protect grazing animals, and out of respect for wildlife.

-- Do not venture onto glaciers without a mountain guide.
+- Do not go onto glaciers without a mountain guide.

 Map